Great Tibet Tour Logo GREAT TIBET TOUR ®

 Mount Kailash and Lake Manasarovar

-You can also kora around Mount Kailash, the most important pilgrimage in Asia and known as “the center of the world”.
+You can also kora around Mount Kailash, the most important pilgrimage in Asia, and known as “the center of the world”.
 Devoted pilgrims believe that one kora around Mount Kailash can relieve them from the sins of their lifetime.
 Not far from Mt.Kailash, there's the holiest lake in Tibet - Manasarovar.
-The water here is believed to clean one's annoyances when he is rinsed by the river.
+The water here is believed to cleanse one's annoyances when he is rinsed by the river.

 √ 15 Days Mt.Everest & Mt.Kailash Kora Pilgrimage Group Tour